WothiSthamzin/uncommon/README.md

 # Uncommon Store

 This is the Uncommon Store web application, built with Django.
-The application allows users to browse, add to a cart, and purchase unique fashion items.
+The application allows users to browse, add to a cart, and register users.

 ## Getting Started